The Feminine Playbook: Art of Power

 What happens when you stop chasing and start playing?
 Hold power instead of surrendering to it?

 Just as men fall into archetypes, women, too, embody patterns in love and seduction.
 But unlike men, we are not given the luxury of a singular role.
-When you know the game, you can choose how to play.
-You can become what they desire, what they fear, what they cannot bear to lose.
-But at what cost?

 In my many conversations with my dad on boys (sorry, Gary), he would roll his eyes in exasperation, claiming, “Women need to realize they are the ones in control.”